sersad-ru/MultiSens/README.md

 Maybe there are some bugs in your code.
 Or your new sensor is damaged.

 This simple tool can helps you to solve one of this problem: **the sensor**.
-You can easily connect a sensor to the Multisens and check if it working properly.
+You can easily connect a sensor to the Multisens, select compartible plugin and check if the sensor works properly or not.

 ## Supported Devices